its-hazratbilal/notecraft-mvvm/README.md

 # 📒 NoteCraft (MVVM)
-> 📝 A smart and modern note-taking app built with Kotlin, MVVM architecture, Hilt, and Retrofit.
+> 📝 A smart and modern note-taking app built with **Kotlin, MVVM architecture, Hilt, and Retrofit**.
-> This project demonstrates clean architecture, reusable components, and best Android development practices for scalable apps.
+> This project demonstrates **clean architecture, reusable components, and best Android development practices** for scalable apps.

 <br>